Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services_with_python_api/intro_to_snowpark_container_services_with_python_api.md

 ```bash
 {"data":[[0,53.6],[1,66.2],[2,64.4],[3,73.4]]}
 ```
-Once you've verified that the service is working, you can stop the container: `docker stop convert-api`.
+Once you've verified that the service is working, you can stop the container: `container.stop()`.

 ### Tag and Push the Image
 Now that we have a local version of our container working, we need to push it to Snowflake so that a Service can access the image.
 To do this we will create a new tag of the image that points at our image repository in our Snowflake account, and then push said tagged image.
 From a terminal, run the following: